-Sports: Indoor or outdoor non-contact sports (e.g. tennis, soccer) are permitted as long as physical distancing can be maintained during the play, except for brief exchanges of close contact.
+Sports: Indoor or outdoor non-contact sports (e.g. tennis, soccer) are permitted.
 Choose outdoor settings as much as possible, as they are lower risk for transmission of COVID-19.
-A more detailed document has been developed to provide guidance on how sports and other activities could be modified/adapted to reduce the transmission of COVID-19.
-You can find this at: https://www.gov.mb.ca/covid19/restoring/sports-guidelines.html.
+Sporting equipment should be cleaned/disinfected after each use.

 Outings/Field Trips: Field trips or outings are permitted, however, the participation of children must be entirely voluntary when accompanied by appropriate parental permission.
 Enhanced planning for outings and field trips will be necessary to ensure the health guidelines are met.
 Trips to spray pads and other local centres such as libraries and community centres are permitted, provided they follow the applicable guidelines, as well as requirements around social distancing and capacity.
 When planning outings/field trips, consider the following: